-- Read a wide range of texts, fluently and with good understanding - Read critically, and use knowledge gained from wide reading to inform and improve their own writing - Write effectively and coherently using Standard English appropriately - Use grammar correctly, punctuate and spell accurately - Acquire and apply a wide vocabulary, alongside a knowledge and understanding of grammatical terminology, and linguistic conventions for reading, writing and spoken language.
+- Read a wide range of texts, fluently and with good understanding - Read and evaluate texts critically and make comparisons between texts - Use knowledge gained from wide reading to inform and improve their own writing - Write effectively and coherently using Standard English appropriately - Use grammar correctly, punctuate and spell accurately - Acquire and apply a wide vocabulary, alongside a knowledge and understanding of grammatical terminology, and linguistic conventions for reading, writing and spoken language. - Listen to and understand spoken language and use spoken Standard English effectively.

 English Language is taught in conjunction with English Literature.
 All examinations are taken at the end of Year 11, with two papers for Language that focus on either fiction or non-fiction.
-Section A: Reading: One literature fiction text.
-One short, two longer and one extended comprehension question.
-40 marks (25%)